lalits-ai/Research-Publications/O3-Comparative-Study/Readme.md

 - **Hyperparameter Optimization**: Tuning the BiLSTM architecture and its parameters may further improve performance.
 - **Model Ensembling**: Combining the strengths of CNN and BiLSTM through ensemble learning could enhance prediction accuracy and robustness.
-- **Hybrid Architectures**: Future models may explore **CNN–BiLSTM hybrids** to maintain high classification accuracy while ensuring generalization across all EPA-defined ozone categories.
-- **Enhanced Feature Extraction**: Incorporating **attention mechanisms** more deeply into the model architecture could improve the ability to extract and prioritize relevant features from the input data.

 These directions offer promising pathways for developing more advanced and reliable air quality prediction systems using AI.